-Irukandji Shark & Ray Encounters has acquired land to build our brand-new facility and construction has begun!
+Irukandji Shark & Ray Encounters has Acquired Land to Build our Brand New Facility & Construction has Begun!

 The Pereira family have been working around the clock on the new build whilst running Irukandji at its current location in Bob’s Farm, while looking after their growing family to bring Port Stephens a new, incredible aquarium.